demonich/Frequency-responses-of-demonich-s-audio-equipment/README.md

 # Frequency responses of my audio equipment

-I am going to post here the frequency responses curves of the audio devices available to me.
+I am going to post here the frequency response curves of the audio devices available to me.

 # introductory